“The ultimate symbol of Norman glory”

 It was our first trip to Ireland, to this lush green country known as the Emerald Isle.
 For Ryan, it was his first vacation outside of the U.S.

 This is where Ryan discovered his love and passion for castles.
 Joelle had seen many castles over the years, but it was her first in Ireland.
 Ryan’s excitement was of a child given the greatest and most unexpected gift they could ever imagine.
 It was pure joy and ear-to-ear smiles for him.
-That enthusiasm was highly contagious and has us hunting castles on every trip we take.
+That enthusiasm was highly contagious and has us hunting castles on every trip.

 Getting to Trim Castle